zanterplan/Hand-Pong/README.md

 ## Requirements

-pip install mediapipe numpy opencv-python
+pip install mediapipe numpy pygame opencv-python

 ## How to play